nathanhleung/slop-loader/README.md

 1. <a id="slop-dir"></a>Continue by either (a) editing the source prompt in your `<filename>__prompt.<ext>` file or (b) editing the generated files directly in the `.slop` directory created at your project's root.

-    > ⚠️ **Warning**
+    > ℹ️ **Note**
     >
-    > Upon any change of either type, the Next.js dev server will reload the file.
+    > Upon any change of either source file or generated file, the Next.js dev server will reload the file.
 The rebuild may take a while due to inference time; the circular Next.js logo in the bottom left will animate if generation is in progress.

+    > ℹ️ **Note**
+    >
+    > If your component's Tailwind classes don't seem to be applying, you may need to explicitly tell Tailwind to consider `slop-loader`'s generated code as source files.
+If you're using the Next.js starter template, you can do this by adding the following line to the top of your `globals.css`:
+    >
+    > ```css
+    > @source "../.slop/";
+    > ```
+    >
+    > For more information, see the [Tailwind docs on explicitly registering sources](https://tailwindcss.com/docs/detecting-classes-in-source-files#explicitly-registering-sources).

     > 💡 **Tip**
     >